ericanastas/ericanastas.com/_projects/UW/steel-bridge-team.md

 ---
 title: UW 2004 Steel Bridge Team
-summary: I was a member of the 2004 University of Washington Steel Bridge team
+summary: Member of the 2004 University of Washington Steel Bridge team
 coverImage: "/images/uw/steel-bridge-team/2004-04-06-Steel-Bridge-Competition-001.jpg"
 date: "2004-04-06"
-tags: ["Autocad","SAP","3D Modeling"]
+tags: ["Autocad", "SAP", "3D Modeling"]
 ---

 I was a member of the 2004 University of Washington Steel Bridge team.
 I was a key player on the team and was responsible for using [SAP](http://www.csiberkeley.com/sap2000) to verify the design of the bridge, as well as creating a 3D model of the design in AutoCad

 ![2004 - 04 - 06 - Steel Bridge Competition 024](/images/uw/steel-bridge-team/2004-04-06-Steel-Bridge-Competition-024.jpg)